d2m-r/student-hub/project-documents/tidyverse/wrangle-group.md

 ### Submission

-Detailed submission instructions are included in the `core-group-submission.qmd` document and the [GitHub Submissions Guidelines](http://d2m-r.github.io/assessment/misc/gh-submissions.html).
+Detailed submission instructions are included in the `core-group-submission.md` document and the [GitHub Submissions Guidelines](http://d2m-r.github.io/assessment/misc/gh-submissions.html).

 **Option 1 (Recommended): Dedicated repo in the D2M-R organization**